Skip to main content

 What’s the status of ngrok v1?

 The original open source ngrok agent 1.x is available on GitHub but is no longer developed, supported or maintained.
-The latest ngrok agent is available on our ngrok downloads page.
+The latest ngrok agent is available on the ngrok downloads page.

 en-grok